joeodx/AZURE_cloud/Monitoring_data_dashboards/README.md

 * If you want to test how many requets your application can get, you need to do load test.
 * The main objective of a load test is to determine the system's behavior concerning its response time, throughput, and resource utilization when subjected to various levels of simulated user activity or workload.

-* First of all SSH into your app instance on gitbash
+1. First of all SSH into your app instance on gitbash

-* Then type the following command to install Apache
+2. Then type the following command to install Apache

 ```
 sudo apt-get install apache2-utils
 ```

-* Once you have done that you can load test your website wit hthe follwing commmand 👍
+3. Once you have done that you can load test your website wit hthe follwing commmand 👍
   ```
   ab -n 1000 -c 100 http://20.90.163.1
   ```

-  * the n value = the total requets and the c value = how many request you are making at one time.
+  ***The n value = the total requets and the c value = how many request you are making at one time.***

-You can change this value to your liking.
+4. You can change this value to your liking.

-Then have a look at your CPU used chart and seee the results
+5. Then have a look at your CPU used chart on your dashboard and seee the results!

 ![](/images/texting.jpg)
 ***************************************************

 ## How to set up a alert

-To create an alert on your instance dashboard go all the way down the left side bar to alert and click on it :
+1. To create an alert on your instance dashboard go all the way down the left side bar to alert and click on it :

 ![](/images/alert.jpg)

-* Press create and add the alert logic you want implmented.
+2. Press create and add the alert logic you want implmented.
 In this case if its an amount of CPU gets used.
-* The operator is changed to greather than and the threshold value to 6.
+3. The operator is changed to greather than and the threshold value to 6.

 ![](/images/alert2.jpg)

-* Now if the CPU is greater than 6 above you should recieve a email alerting you.
+4. Now if the CPU is greater than 6 above you should recieve a email alerting you if yur CPU goes over 6% like below.

 ![](/images/email.jpg)